rtink-git/Alga.wwwcore/README.md

 ## Upates

-What has been changed in new build (4.1.0) compared to the previous version (4.0.4)
+What has been changed in new build (4.2.0) compared to the previous version (4.1.0)

-- it is now possible to automatically generate and deliver sitemap.xml directly via a link.
-How it works: all paths requested by clients are stored in memory.
-When the route for retrieving the XML sitemap is requested, the system accesses the stored data to obtain the list of URLs, generates the sitemap on the fly, and immediately sends it to the client.
+- In the new version, SEO optimization has been improved.
+A tool for flexible schema.org markup generation and integration into endpoints has been added.